guocheng98/MUTTT2020_TFM_ZGC/README.md

 5. HuggingFace_Fine-tune.ipynb: Jupyter Notebook file; code of the whole fine-tuning process.
 6. HuggingFace_gettingtranslation.ipynb: Jupyter Notebook file; code of the inference stage where we obtain the machine translation outputs of the original and the fine-tuned models.
 7. Other TXT files:
     i.
-Test_es.txt:
-    ii.
-Spanish part of the test set. iii.
-Test_zh.txt: Simplified Chinese part of the test set. iv.
-Translation_FT.txt: machine translation outputs of the fine-tuned model, with Test_es.txt as the source text.
+Test_es.txt: Spanish part of the test set. ii.
+Test_zh.txt: Simplified Chinese part of the test set. iii.
+Translation_FT.txt: machine translation outputs of the fine-tuned model, with Test_es.txt as the source text. iv.
-    v.
 Translation_original.txt: machine translation outputs of the original model, with Test_es.txt as the source text.

 To-do:
 - Upload the full text of the master thesis